extSayzz/extSayzz/README.md

-- 👋 Hi, I’m @windowclick
+- 👋 Hi, I’m @extSayzz
 - 👀 I’m interested in Java/AntiExploit Coding.
-- 📫 How to reach me on Discord -> windowclick#5132
+- 📫 How to reach me on Discord -> extSayzz#5037